Bear Head: Plot

 The novel is set on Mars, in a world in which warfare has evolved to include bio-engineered, non-human soldiers.
 The story sees the return of Honey, the highly intelligent human/bear Bioform first introduced in Dogs of War.

 Set a few decades after the events of Dogs of War, Bear Head begins with Jimmy Marten, a human engineer who has been Bioformed to deal with the hardships of working on Mars.
 Life in Hell City is bleak, with human workers and Bioforms co-operating to create a luxury environment for a wealthy elite, without ever enjoying its benefits.
 Jimmy's life is hard, and he seeks release through Stringer, a local — and very expensive — designer drug.
 Desperate for money, he agrees to use his headspace to carry contraband data.
 But Jimmy soon finds that the data he is carrying is both articulate and self-aware, and claims to be Honey, the political activist and well-known academic Bioform bear.

 Narrated first by Jimmy, and then told through the voices of Honey the bear, and that of a political secretary, we discover that on Earth, a political pressure group directed by Warner S. Thompson, a populist and World Senate hopeful, has been working to control — and potentially eliminate — Bioforms through a programme of collaring.
 We also learn that Honey, via Jimmy, aims to communicate with another consciousness on Mars.
-This presence is a novel intelligence, mysterious, volatile and potentially lethal.
 It ultimately reveals itself as another Bioform character from Dogs of War; the group entity Bees.
-Following a botched attempt to destroy them with a virus, Bees and their computer operating system intelligence, HumOS, have had to go into hiding, and are now regarded as a terrorist agent.
+Following a botched attempt to destroy them with a virus, Bees has had to go into hiding, and both she and her old friend, the distributed human intelligence HumOS, are now regarded as terrorists.
 Honey's attempt to reconnect, as well as to make sense of her own memories, is linked to the unfolding situation on Earth, where Warner S. Thompson has a secret plan to extend his collaring scheme to humans, as well as to Bioforms.